mjhm/chai-match-pattern/README.md

       "...": ""
     });
 ```
-The `"..."` object key indicates that only specified keys are to be matched.
+The `"..."` object key indicates that only specified keys are matched, and all others in `joeUser` are ignored.

 _Note: from here on all the examples will use partial matching, and all will successfully match "joeUser"._